Fostering Collaboration with Colleagues for Student Success

 The collaborative efforts of my colleagues and I brought in positive feedback from our students and increased enrollment in our department.
 If instructors continue to focus on sharing our strengths, collaborating on best practices and communicating our expectations with students and each other, we will be rewarded with more engaged students.
 After all, a rising tide lifts all boats.

-For more information on building a successful course through collaboration, check out the Cultivating Cultures of Connection in Higher Education webinar.
+For more information on building a successful course through collaboration, check out the recordings from our Empowered Educator conference.